The importance of SSL certificate for your website

 3. Better Search Engine Ranking:

-It is very important to make your website encrypted using an SSL certificate to make your website SEO friendly.
+Encrypting your website using an SSL certificate is essential to make it SEO-friendly.
 Because it is a very high ranking factor of Google after 2014.
-Google always try to show more perfect website on their search page, and the Google algorithm gives the upper hand to HTTPS-enabled websites.
+Google always try to show the perfect website on their search page, and the Google algorithm gives the upper hand to HTTPS-enabled websites.

 5. SSL Improves Customer Trust:

-To gain visitors' trust you must have to set up an SSL certificate on your website.
-Nowadays almost everybody is aware of security due to frequent security issues occurring in daily life.
-Even sometimes browsers prevent users from visiting unsafe websites which are not SSL encrypted.
+You must set up an SSL certificate on your website to gain visitors' trust.
+Nowadays, almost everybody is aware of security due to frequent security issues occurring in daily life.
+Sometimes, browsers prevent users from visiting unsafe websites that are not SSL encrypted.

-Encrypted websites show a sign next to your URL, it looks like a lock icon or a green bar.
-When visitors will see that sign, they will have to think 'oh it is the safest website to use.'
+Encrypted websites show a sign next to your URL; it looks like a lock icon or a green bar.
+When visitors see that sign, they must think, 'Oh, it is the safest website to use.'

-But your website is still could be shown as unsecured even after setting up an SSL certificate.
-You have to manually check your .htaccess file on your root folder and enable HTTPS redirection, which automatically redirects users' HTTP to HTTPS.
+But your website still could be shown as unsecured even after setting up an SSL certificate.
+You must manually check your .htaccess file on your root folder and enable HTTPS redirection, automatically redirecting users' HTTP to HTTPS.
 Https refers that the site is encrypted and secured.

 6. Safety for all your subdomains:

-A specific type of SSL certificate known as a Wildcard allows you to secure your main domain as well as all your subdomains.
+A specific type of SSL certificate known as a Wildcard allows you to secure your main domain and all your subdomains.
 Subdomains are separate from the main domain, and it is likely to be a new website.
 You need to secure your subdomain as well.

 Types of SSL certificate